 - Number of Concurrent Users – The performance will be affected by the number of concurrent users sharing the same broadband connection.

 - Relative position between the user device and the service platform – The physical distance of the user device from the BSP’s equipment, especially in the mobile situation, may affect the performance.
 Normally, the closer the user device is to the mobile base station of a BSP, the better will be the speed performance of the mobile broadband service connection.

 - Software installed in the user device – Some software such as firewall or anti-virus software may affect the performance of the broadband connection.
 User may need to momentarily disable or even uninstall the software in question before performing the test.

-- For "Broadband Test – 100Mbps to 300Mbps" option, the measured speeds may be limited by the user device used in the test.
-To conduct the test with accurate result, the minimum recommended requirement is a Core i3 CPU at 2GHz, 4GB random access memory and operating with Microsoft Windows 7 or an equivalent operating system in association with IE7 browser.
+- Configurations of user device – For high speed broadband connections with speed up to 1000Mbps, the measured speeds may be limited by the user device used in the test.
+To conduct the test with accurate result, the minimum recommended requirement is a Core i7 CPU at 3GHz, 6GB random access memory, 1000BaseT Ethernet port and operating with Microsoft Windows 7 or an equivalent operating system in association with IE11 browser.

 Data speed required for different applications